 Either pick up your held items directly from your local Post Office or request that your postal carrier deliver the accumulated mail to your home after your Hold Mail® service end date.
 Don’t forget your photo ID if you choose to pick up your mail at the Post Office.
 You’ll need to present it to have your held mail turned over to you.

 4. Delivery returns to its original schedule the day after your End Hold Date.

 For example, if your End Hold date was October 4, regular operations will resume on October 5.

-- Plan ahead … or not!If you want Hold Mail Service, you can let the Post Office know as far out as 30 days from your initial hold date, or as late as the day before your next scheduled delivery date.
+If you want Hold Mail® service, you can let the Post Office know as far out as 30 days from your initial hold date or as late as the day before your next scheduled delivery date.

-- Be prepared for the onslaught of mail when your Hold Mail option ends.Understand that deliverable held mail only applies to pieces that fit in your mail receptacle.
-For larger items and packages, or if the volume of held mail doesn’t fit in your mailbox on your requested re-delivery day, you’ll receive a notice to pick up the remainder directly from the Post Office.
+Understand that held mail only applies to pieces that fit in your mail receptacle.
+For larger items and packages, you’ll receive a notice to pick up the remainder directly from the Post Office.

-- Have a plan for non-USPS deliveries.If you receive shipments from carriers other than USPS, be sure a friend or neighbor is checking your door for you, or contact the shippers directly to see if they too offer options for holding or redelivering pieces.
+If you receive shipments from carriers other than USPS, be sure a friend or neighbor is checking your door for you, or contact the shippers directly to see if they offer options for holding or redelivering pieces.